 If you are looking to enjoy Amsterdam on a budget then you are in the right place.
-Amsterdam is a notoriously expensive city and traveling to Amsterdam as a budget traveler can be quite difficult.
+Amsterdam is a notoriously expensive city and travelling to Amsterdam as a budget traveller can be quite difficult.
 However, with a few tips and tricks, discovered by a local like me, you can enjoy this stunning city without breaking the bank.

 Keep reading to find out everything you need to know about visiting Amsterdam on a budget.